GaloisInc/crucible/crux-mir/example/README.md

 ...
 ```

-In our test suite, we limit the input such that the assertion is not triggered (try running `cargo test`), but when we write our symbolic test, and check the function with *all possible values* we get an error:
+In our test suite, we limit the input such that the assertion is not triggered (try running `cargo test`), but when we write our symbolic test and check the function with *all possible values*, we get an error:

 ```Rust
 #[crux::test]